wamp-proto/wamp-proto/rfc/text/advanced/ap_authentication_scram.md

 ###### Nonces

-In SCRAM, a _nonce_ (number used once) is sequence of random printable ASCII characters excluding `','`.
-Characters can be in the ranges of 0x21-0x2b and 0x2D-0x7E (inclusive).
-This value MUST be different for each authentication.
+In WAMP-SCRAM, a _nonce_ (number used once) is a base64-encoded sequence of random octets.
+It SHOULD be of sufficient length to make a replay attack unfeasible.

 See [RFC4086](https://tools.ietf.org/html/rfc4086) (_Randomness Requirements for Security_) for best practices concerning randomness.

-Note that a base64 or hex-encoded integer meets the requirements for SCRAM nonces.
+###### Salts

+A _salt_ is a base64-encoded sequence of random octets.

+To prevent rainbow table attacks in the event of database theft, the salt MUST be generated randomly by the server **for each user**.
+The random salt is stored with each user record in the authentication database.

 ###### Username/Password String Normalization